NiallHornFX/COMP5823M-Mini-Solvers/Projects/Assignment_03_FluidSimulation/notes/A3_FluidSimulation.md

 ##### Rendering as Vertex Points :

 Particles + Tank are scaled down by $0.1$ and then offset to framebuffer bottom left origin.
 Scene is defined within a 0-10 Square cartesian range.
 Of course for rendering without Camera transforms all calculations are within clip space pre-rasterization so need to transform to screen space, can use model matrix for this strictly speaking its not a model transform but as its called this within Primitive class keep it as is.

+Its probs better to use a 2D ortho matrix, because then I don't need to worry about scaling into NDC space, then screen space manually.
+My actual simulation domain is going to be [0,10] (x,y) so use Ortho matrix to transform this into NDC.